 Caffeine is actually dehydrating and skin needs hydration.
 Health advisers recommended that for approximately every 100 milligrams of caffeine you consume – for instance, the approximate amount in one cup of coffee or two cups of black tea – you should drink an additional cup of water to compensate for caffeine’s diuretic effect.

-Here, I share with you one of my favorite decaffeinated herbal teas.
+Recently, I decided to ditch my morning coffee habit permanently and reach for my favorite earthy teas.
+Here, I share with you one of my favorite decaffeinated herbal tea blends that you can create at home.
 It gets skin loving vitamin c from the lemon and hibiscus which lends to glowing, youthful, hydrated skin.
 Drink this hot or cold.

 BODYTRUTH Skin Tonic